HTTP-RPC/Kilo/README.md

 public WebServiceProxy(String method, URL baseURL, String path, Object... args) throws MalformedURLException { ... }
 ```

 The first version accepts a string representing the HTTP method to execute and the URL of the requested resource.
-The second accepts the method, a base URL, and a relative path, as a format string to which the optional trailing arguments are applied.
+The second accepts the HTTP method, a base URL, and a relative path (as a format string, to which the optional trailing arguments are applied).

 Request arguments are specified via the `setArguments()` method.
 As with HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).